Players take control of Curtis Craig, a middle-aged cubicle worker at a high-tech computer company known as Wyntech.

 The game opens with a full motion video depicting an event a year prior to the game's plot line, showing Curtis in a mental institution undergoing shock therapy.
 Curtis promptly wakes up, showing the flashback as a dream sequence.
 The player will soon find out that Curtis' mental issues stem largely from an abusive childhood, inflicted upon him by his mother.
 His mother committed suicide shortly after, and his father was shown having been shot down in the street, allegedly by his employer, Wyntech; the same company that Curtis is currently employed by.

-Further into the story, we meet more characters; Blob, Curtis' pet rat; Trevor, a colleague and best friend of Curtis; and colleague and current girlfriend, Jocilyn.
+Further into the story, more characters introduced.
+There is Blob, Curtis' pet rat; Trevor, a colleague and best friend of Curtis; and colleague and current girlfriend, Jocilyn.

 Soon, Curtis starts noticing strange things going on, specifically while at work.
 He hears voices, gets phone calls from mysterious people, and even gets punched while nobody is around.
 Not only is Curtis stressed out enough by this, but murders going on in Wyntech are leaving him feeling as though maybe he is the culprit, that maybe his mental conditions are returning.
 Curtis makes an appointment at a local psychiatrist.

-At these appointments, past traumas in Curtis' life are discussed, showing graphic full motion videos of flashbacks to your childhood, when you were tortured by your mother.
-Curtis shares his worries about Wyntech - that he thinks his father was murdered by the company; that he knows something is going on that is far greater than what anyone could possibly understand.
+At these appointments, past traumas in Curtis' life are discussed, showing graphic full motion videos of flashbacks to his childhood, when he was tortured by his mother.
+Curtis shares his worries about Wyntech - that he thinks his father was murdered by the company, that he knows something is going on that is far greater than what anyone could possibly understand.
 He finds hand written notes, stashed inside the walls of his office building, written out to Curtis from his father, and shares them.
 He explains his fear that perhaps he is just mad, that maybe he is the one committing the murders in Wyntech.

 He has one final decision - whether to stay with Jocilyn, or go back into the other dimension, where voices call for him to return; if he stays, he will forever be a clone in a world where he doesn't belong; if he returns, then he won't be with Jocilyn anymore.